sp-hash/TeamBlackMiner/HOW-TO.md

 			    TBMiner --cl-all-devices

 -Z --cuda-all-devices       Use all Nvidia Cuda devices.
-                            A flag to use all available Nvida devices with CUDA.
+                            A flag to use all available Nvidia devices with CUDA.
 			    All non-cuda supported devices (Amd) will be excluded.

 			    Example: